JordanSpencerWu/old-website/_posts/book/2016/2016-09-07-the-pragmatic-programmer.md

 __Seamless approach__: specification and implementation are simply different aspects of the same process - an attempt to capture and codify a requirement.

-__Quality officer__ - someone to whom the team delegates the responsibility for the qualiy of the deliverable.
+__Quality officer__ - someone to whom the team delegates the responsibility for the quality of the deliverable.

 __Chief water tester__: this person check constantly for increased scope, decreased time scales, additional features, new environments - anything that wasn't in the original agreement.